 Comment: The link is to a Mathematica NB file.

-contemporary macro-economics.
-It's the starting point not only
+macro-economics.
+It's the starting point not only for growth theory

 Mathematica's extensive numerical and graphical abilities.